-Where: Nuremberg, Germany
+Christkindlesmarkt, Nuremberg, Germany

-Insider Tip: Every year, Nuremberg schoolchildren take part in a lantern procession that passes through the market.
+Insider Tip: Every year, Nüremberg schoolchildren take part in a lantern procession that passes through the market.
 Don't miss the event, which usually takes place the week before Christmas.

-Where: Strasbourg, France
+Christkindlesmarik, Strasbourg, France

-Known as the “Capital of Christmas, Strasbourg is home to Christkindlesmarik, France’s oldest and best Christmas market.
+Known as the “Capital of Christmas,” Strasbourg is home to Christkindlesmarik, France’s oldest and best holiday market.
 Christkindelsmarik comprises twelve markets that are organized by product.
 Visitors can sample bretzels, pain d’épices, and hot spiced wine at the Alsatian food stands at Place des Meuniers, or stop by the Place de la Gare market to browse local produce and crafts.
 Place Kléber holds the piece de resistance: a giant Christmas tree with shimmering ornaments and lights.

 Insider Tip: Visitors will find 60 small wooden huts in Place Kléber, where different organizations take donations and explain their charitable mission.
 In keeping with holiday spirit, many visitors leave gifts by the Christmas tree for those in need.

-Plan Your Trip: Visit Fodor's Strasbourg Guide
+PLAN YOUR TRIP: Visit Fodor's Strasbourg Guide

-Tivoli Gardens’ Christmas Market
+Tivoli Gardens’ Christmas Market, Copenhagen, Denmark

-Where: Copenhagen, Denmark
+WHERE: Copenhagen, Denmark

-Insider Tip: Many restaurants in Tivoli offer traditional Danish “julefrokost,” or Christmas lunch.
+Insider Tip: Many restaurants in Tivoli offer traditional Danish julefrokost, or Christmas lunch.
 The holiday feast includes pickled herring, meatballs, roast pork, fried duck, cheese, and rice pudding.
 Visitors won’t walk away hungry.

-Plan Your Trip: Visit Fodor's Copenhagen Guide
+PLAN YOUR TRIP: Visit Fodor's Copenhagen Guide

-Fira de Santa Llucia
+Fira de Santa Llucia, Barcelona, Spain

-Where: Barcelona, Spain
+WHERE: Barcelona, Spain

-Insider Tip: One of the best days to visit the market is on the Day of Santa Llucia, December 13.
+Insider Tip: One of the best days to visit the market is on the Day of Santa Llúcia, December 13.
 On this day, the market features traditional Christmas activities such as storytelling, caroling, dance performances, and a parade.

 Where to Stay: The market is located near Barcelona Cathedral, and Hotel Barcelona Catedral is the perfect place to stay after a day of shopping and entertainment.
 Also nearby is the Hotel Catalonia Catedral, a centrally located property near all the city’s main attractions.

-Plan Your Trip: Visit Fodor's Barcelona Guide
+PLAN YOUR TRIP: Visit Fodor's Barcelona Guide

 Toronto Christmas Market

-Where: Toronto, Canada
+WHERE: Toronto, Canada

 Where to Stay: Many hotels offer discounted rates for guests who attend the Christmas market, including The Westin Harbour Castle and The Omni King Edward Hotel.
-The hotels are both located in downtown Toronto with easy access to the market.
+The hotels are both located in downtown Toronto, with easy access to the market.

-Plan Your Trip: Visit Fodor's Toronto Guide
+PLAN YOUR TRIP: Visit Fodor's Toronto Guide

-Where: Vienna, Austria
+WHERE: Vienna, Austria